masneyb/weather-station/README.md

 The rain gauge is very similar to the anemometer.
 Each click of the switch over a second corresponds to 0.011 inches (0.2794 mm) of rain according to the [datasheet](https://www.argentdata.com/files/80422_datasheet.pdf).
-The rain gauge is sensitive to movement and high winds sometimes cause the switch to change state.
 This also uses a pull down resistor and the switch is debounced in software.

 The Stevenson screen (left side of the above picture) contains the temperature, humidity and barometric pressure sensors.
 A 3D model of the screen was